Youtopin/azeron-server/README.md

 ### Is azeron a good solution for me?

 If following list matches your needs, then you might want to consider using Azeron.
+The biggest example of azeron usage that comes to my mind is an environment where you need very fast message publishing and you dont care if some un-delivered messages arrive later and perhaps in wrong order.

+Here is list of advantages:

 - Using a lightweight and configurable messaging system
 - A very fast message delivery when all instances are up (Thanks to Nats.io)
 - Your messages are only text based, and mostly not too large
+- Choose between "Message persisting for recovery" or "Fire and forget" strategies.
 - **Most important one:** Ability to handle message persistence on any database you prefer (but also bing able to choose between different persisting strategies (Look at [this](https://github.com/sepehr-gh/azeron-server#mapcachemessagerepositorydecorator) for example)
 - 98% message delivery is enough for you.
-(Will be closer to 100% is next version)
+(Will be closer to 100% is next versions)

+### Drawbacks

 While message delivery in azeron is fast by using nats (check nats [benchmarks](https://bravenewgeek.com/dissecting-message-queues/)), It might have drawbacks such as having higher load of messages on nats, as nats connection is also used for azeron network messages.
-To be more clear, Azeron uses nats connection in order to handle things such as PING, ACKNOWLEDGES and RECOVERY.
+To be more clear, Azeron uses nats connection in order to handle things such as ACKNOWLEDGES and RECOVERY.

+Also currently there might be some message loss.
+If your azeron server shuts down, there will be a gap of time till clients know the server is not listening and persisting the messages.
+Therefore, these messages can not be recovered later if not delivered to other clients.

 ## Installation